Live Parc des Princes Paris

-Live Parc des Princes Paris (2008) is Mika's second live DVD.
-It is a one-off stadium show with a crowd of 55,000 recorded at Paris on 4 July 2008.
+Live Parc des Princes Paris is the second live DVD by British singer-songwriter Mika.
+It is a one-off stadium show with a crowd of 55,000 recorded in Paris on 4 July 2008.

-The DVD also features a documentary following the initial idea of the show through to the production.
+The DVD also features a documentary following the initial idea of the show through to the production, directed by Joe Kane.

 In Bonus Features it includes the music video for the song "Lollipop", a live performance of "Grace Kelly" and the making-of the design and others in the show.